jonananas/knowledge/vscode-settings.md

 # VSCode settings

-# Where
+## Where

 - Global - Cmd-P, >Preferences: Open Settings (JSON)
 - Project - project-root/.vscode/settings.json

 You probably need to Cmd-P, >Reload window before it taking effect

-# Newline at end of file
+## Insert newline at end of file

 - Why: Get rid of "No newline at end of file" warnings in diffs etc
-What: ```"files.insertFinalNewline": true```
+What: ```"files.insertFinalNewline": true``` in User Settings (JSON) - or search for insertFinalNewline in User Settings.
 - Where: Global
-- Link: History and how on other editors: https://thoughtbot.com/blog/no-newline-at-end-of-file
+- Link: History and how on other editors: <https://thoughtbot.com/blog/no-newline-at-end-of-file>
+- Link: How to set in VSCode <https://stackoverflow.com/questions/44704968/visual-studio-code-insert-newline-at-the-end-of-files>

-# Python Linting
+## Python Linting

 - Why: Get lint errors and warnings in editor for all python directories in project
 - Note: This is preferred to pythonpath because its platform agnostic.
 Pythonpath has different separators on different platforms.
 What:

 ```
 {
     "python.linting.enabled": true,